- Rebooting Basics

 ANSWER: “It is likely that similar brain changes occur in other pathological conditions which involve the excessive consumption of natural rewards, conditions such as pathological over-eating, pathological gambling, sex addictions, and so on.”

 Today's extreme porn is as unnatural a "natural reinforcer" as today's junk food is.
-One day, brain research will bear this out, as the technology already exists to measure porn users' brains.
 (See Porn Then and Now: Welcome to Brain Training by us, The End of the Porn Debate? by us, and Can Pornography Use Become An Actual Brain Addiction? by neurosurgeon Donald Hilton.)
-The challenge now is that control groups of young male non-porn users cannot be found, and who wants to ask non-users to use it anyway, given the apparent risk of addiction?
+The challenge now is that control groups of young male non-porn users cannot be found.
+And who wants to ask non-users to use it in a trial, given the apparent risk of addiction?

 Some brains are certainly more sensitive than others to the potentially addictive effects of extreme stimuli.
 However, it's likely that the more intense our culture's sexual stimuli become, the greater the percentage of users who will show signs of imbalance—even those with fundamentally healthy brains.
 Also each generation uses more extreme synthetic stimulation than the previous one, and starts earlier with highspeed Internet porn.
 (Adolescent brains are more vulnerable to addiction.)